YuchenXia/LLMDrivenSimulation/README.md

-# LLMDrivenSimulation
+# LLM experiments with simulation
+This repository contains the accompanying demo video and code for the paper: **LLM experiments with simulation: Large Language Model Multi-Agent System for Simulation Model Parametrization in Digital Twins**

-LLM system interacts with simulation models in digital twins (work-in-progress, A preprint manuscript draft is available on arXiv: https://arxiv.org/abs/2405.18092)
+(Work-in-progress, a preprint manuscript draft is available on arXiv: https://arxiv.org/abs/2405.18092)

 ## How to mix a container with different ingredients?